JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

 If you don't believe me, [ask DHH.](https://m.signalvnoise.com/the-open-plan-office-is-a-terrible-horrible-no-good-very-bad-idea/)
 If you are the key decision maker in your company, you should seriously evaluate this.
 You don't have to do it just because [Facebook did it](https://www.inc.com/tanner-christensen/how-facebook-keeps-employees-happy-in-the-worlds-largest-open-office.html), maybe you copied half of the things and forgot the rest.

 What about the next one?
 Lack of support from management is also a greatest challenge to productivity in Bangladesh.
 Seriously?
 I thought the managers are there to help us be our best?
 Why should their support be __lacking__?
-Who's benefit they are considering when they are not supporting the developers under them properly?
+Who's benefit they are considering when they are not supporting the developers properly?
 The company's or themselves?
 This is sad.
 When I compare the "lack of management support" with other countries I see this.

 <div id="fig16" class="chart">
     <img src="/public/so-survey-2019/lacksupport.jpg" />
     <div class="caption">Figure-4.3: Lack of management support across companies</div>
 </div>

 This is unfortunate.
-Our managers are lacking considerably when it comes to support the developers, compared to the countries which have more mature software development industry.
+Our managers are lacking considerably when it comes to support the developers, compared to the countries which have more mature software industry.

+<div class="spacer"></div>

 # Career values
 The survey asked about the current job satisfaction, and overall career satisfaction.